Mikuláš Bek

-Mikuláš Bek (born 22 April 1964) is a Czech musicologist and politician who has been serving as Minister of EU Affairs in Petr Fiala's Cabinet since December 2021.
+Mikuláš Bek (born 22 April 1964) is a Czech musicologist and politician, who has been serving as Minister of Education, Youth and Sports in Petr Fiala's Cabinet since May 2023.
+He previously served as the Minister of EU Affairs from December 2021 to May 2023.

 Early career

 From 2011 to 2019 he served as rector of Masaryk University in Brno, succeeding his friend and future cabinet superior Petr Fiala.

 Political career

-Since 2018 Bek has been a member of the Czech Senate representing the Brno-City electoral district, as a nominee of the Mayors and Independents.
+From 2018 to 2024 Bek had been a member of the Czech Senate representing the Brno-City electoral district, as a nominee of the Mayors and Independents.
 In the Senate, he chaired the Committee on EU Affairs.
 In November 2021, he stated that the Visegrád Group is overrated and that he wants to focus on cooperation with Germany and the Western European countries.